 For extra security, enable multifactor authentication (MFA) for privileged IAM users (users who are allowed access to sensitive resources or APIs).
 With MFA, users have a device that generates a unique authentication code (a one-time password, or OTP) and users must provide both their normal credentials (like their user name and password) and the OTP.
 The MFA device can either be a special piece of hardware, or it can be a virtual device (for example, it can run in an app on a smartphone).

 For more information, see Using Multi-Factor Authentication (MFA) Devices with AWS.

 Applications that run on an Amazon EC2 instance need credentials in order to access other AWS services.
 To provide credentials to the application in a secure way, use IAM roles.
 A role is an entity that has its own set of permissions, but that isn't a user or group.
 Roles also don't have their own permanent set of credentials the way IAM users do.
 In the case of Amazon EC2, IAM dynamically provides temporary credentials to the EC2 instance, and these credentials are automatically rotated for you.

 When you launch an EC2 instance, you can specify a role for the instance as a launch parameter.
 Applications that run on the EC2 instance can use the role's credentials when they access AWS resources.
 The role's permissions determine what the application is allowed to do.

 You might need to allow users from another AWS account to access resources in your AWS account.
 If so, don't share security credentials, such as access keys, between accounts.
 Instead, use IAM roles.
-You can define a role that specifies what permissions the IAM users in the other account are allowed, and from which AWS accounts IAM users are allowed to assume the role.
+You can define a role that specifies what permissions the IAM users in the other account are allowed, and from which AWS accounts the IAM users are allowed to assume the role.

 For more information, see Condition in the IAM Policy Elements Reference.